steven-liou/skip-char/README.md

 2. Another side feature is smart semi-colon.
 If `;` is inserted at the end of line (for languages that use ";" to terminate a statement), a newline will automatically be inserted if the next character the user type is a "word" character.
+   - The smart `;` will be highlighted by default when `;` is inserted at the end of the line.
+   - This indicates that if the next character is alphanumeric, it will automatically be moved to the new line.

 ---